 JR. Batsleer (2013). `Informal Learning in Youth Work: Times,People and Places’.
 In: Youth Work: A Reader.
 Sage and Open University,

-J. Batsleer (2010).
-Youth workers as researchers: Ethical issues in practitioner and participatory research.
-In: Ethical Issues in Youth Work: Second Edition. pp.178-191.
+S. Banks (2010).
+Ethical Issues in Youth Work.
+In: Ethical Issues in Youth Work: Second Edition.
+Routledge, pp.178-191.

 J. Batsleer (2010).
 Feminist webs: A case study of the personal, professional and political in youth work.
 In: Critical Practice with Children and Young People. pp.217-232.